-The Program of Excellence in Clinical Performance & Simulation (PECPS) is a national leader in using simulation as a learning tool.
-With 9,000 student visits per semester to our state-of-the-art Simulation Labs, the College has integrated simulation into our undergraduate and graduate programs across all of our campuses.
+The Program of Excellence in Clinical Performance & Simulation (PECPS) is a national leader in using simulation as a learning pedagogy.
+With 9,000 student visits per semester to our state-of-the-art Clinical Performance and Simulation Labs, the College has integrated simulation into the undergraduate and graduate programs across all campuses.

-“What students experience in the sim lab is very real, yet it allows them to practice complex cases in a safe environment, with instructors and peers providing feedback along the way.” – Kevin Stevens, Director, Program of Excellence in Clinical Performance & Simulation
+“What students experience in the sim lab is very real, yet it allows them to practice complex cases in a safe environment, ensuring patient safety and with instructors and peers providing feedback along the way.” – Kevin Stevens, Director, Program of Excellence in Clinical Performance & Simulation

-Some examples of Sim Lab scenarios students might encounter at the WSU College of Nursing include: Interprofessional active-shooter simulations; interprofessional cardiac simulations; GI bleeding; postpartum hemorrhage; pediatric asthma; a well-child clinic with immunizations; and a mental health patient who’s manic.
+Some examples of simulation scenarios students might encounter at the WSU College of Nursing include: Interprofessional active-shooter simulations; interprofessional cardiac simulations; GI bleeding; postpartum hemorrhage; pediatric asthma; a well-child clinic with immunizations; and a mental health scenario with a patient who is in a crisis.

-Simulation is part of the WSU College of Nursing culture and students apply to our program because of the amount of simulation training they’ll receive.
+Simulation is embedded in the WSU College of Nursing culture and students often apply to our program because of the amount of simulation training they’ll receive.

 Said one student in an end-of-semester evaluation, “Simulation has made a tremendous impact on my critical thinking… my communication, delegation, reflection and so much more.
 The things we do in simulation truly transfer into the real world.”